 In fiscal year 2021, the Department of the Army will reach an initial milestone in a planned cultural shift.
 The Army will formalize a holistic health and fitness (H2F) program that will consolidate and overhaul existing programs and events such as the Army Physical Fitness Test, the Ready and Resilient Campaign, physical readiness training (PRT), and Army wellness centers.
 While the Army Combat Fitness Test (ACFT) is the most popular event related to H2F, the new system is a generational initiative that "represents a cultural shift" the Army is willing to invest in considerably.1 Director of research for the Army Center for Initial Military Training (USACIMT) Michael McGurk acknowledges, "Holistic health and fitness is a radical change. ...
 It is going to cost the Army money, time, and people.
-And we've got to be willing to give that up."2 the highest rates of injury, behavioral health disorders, and sleep disorders."
-Furthermore, "Unit training was promoted without regard to individual Soldiers' needs.
-H2F doctrine changes that paradigm by directing the Army to train the whole Soldier with an individualized program."
-In order to successfully integrate an H2F program that promotes an adequate lifestyle balance within the performance triad of sleep, nutrition, and exercise, the Army must accomplish four core tasks: acquire the necessary talent, develop knowledgeable H2F senior leaders, update overlapping H2F doctrine, and provide the necessary physical resources.
+And we've got to be willing to give that up."2

+According to Chad Garland of Stars and Stripes, "The Army, the largest branch, saw soldiers suffering the highest rates of injury, behavioral health disorders, and sleep disorders."3 Furthermore, "Unit training was promoted without regard to individual Soldiers' needs.
+H2F doctrine changes that paradigm by directing the Army to train the whole Soldier with an individualized program."4 In order to successfully integrate an H2F program that promotes an adequate lifestyle balance within the performance triad of sleep, nutrition, and exercise, the Army must accomplish four core tasks: acquire the necessary talent, develop knowledgeable H2F senior leaders, update overlapping H2F doctrine, and provide the necessary physical resources.